Visualizing Hyperbolic Honeycombs: Artwork

 \subsection{Two-dimensional images}

-As we saw in Section \ref{Sec:schlafli_cube}, boundary patterns of hyperbolic honeycombs provide a huge collection of interesting and strikingly varied imagery.
+As we saw in Section \ref{Sec:schlafli_cube}, boundary patterns of hyperbolic honeycombs provide a huge collection of strikingly varied imagery.
 There are many other ways to show these honeycombs, giving yet more images.

 One way we can alter the images is by applying hyperbolic isometries.
 Figure \ref{Fig:464} shows part of the $\{4,6,4\}$ honeycomb, drawn on the boundary of the upper half space model of $\HH^3$, as in Section \ref{Sec:schlafli_cube}.
 Here however, we apply an isometry so that the head of the white cell takes up the whole of the lower half plane.
 Figure \ref{Fig:73i} shows a variation that results in a pattern with translational symmetry.
-Figure \ref{Fig:437_self_similar} shows the $\{4,3,7\}$ honeycomb moved so that the image is self-similar after a uniform scaling of
+Figure \ref{Fig:437_self_similar} shows the $\{4,3,7\}$ honeycomb arranged so that the image is self-similar after a uniform scaling of

 If we look down on the upper half space model, with the boundary of $\HH^3$ being the page, then for this honeycomb we are looking down an infinite tower of cubes.
 The isometry that moves one cube in the tower to the next corresponds to scaling the boundary pattern, and so the boundary pattern is self-similar.
 The scaling factor may be calculated from the distance between faces in this tower of cubes, which is twice the inradius of the honeycomb.
 The inradius can be calculated using a formula due to Coxeter~\cite[p.
 158]{Coxeter1954}.